Code

 eklof

-# Also, we can get the sample size, which we can use for weighting if we would
+# Also, we can get the sample size, which we can use for weighting if we would like

 $N <- rowSums(eklof[, c("N_control", "N_treatment")])